trixi-framework/Trixi.jl/docs/src/performance.md

 the memory/allocs are (roughly) the same, there doesn't seem to be a significant performance regression here.

 You can also make it more detailed by benchmarking only, e.g., the calculation of the volume terms, but whether that's necessary depends on the modifications you made and their (potential) impact.

+## Automated benchmarking

+We use [PkgBenchmark.jl](https://github.com/JuliaCI/PkgBenchmark.jl) to provide a standard set of benchmarks for Trixi.

 ## Runtime performance vs. latency aka using `@nospecialize` selectively